techEmprez/to-do-list/README.md

 # To-Do-List

+This App is a user-friendly productivity tool designed for users' daily tasks and to stay organized.
+Built with React and Framer Motion library for animations, the app provides a seamless and interactive user experience.
+With the Task App, users can easily create and prioritize their to-do lists.
+The app's intuitive interface allows users to add new tasks quickly and efficiently.
-Where the the user can add his daily to do here and when list item is completed he/she can remove it from the list or even edit it if he made a mistake.
+Basically, a user can add his daily to do here and when the list item is completed he/she can remove it from the list or even edit it if he made a mistake.
 And also remove all of them in one try.

 ## Built With